The International Arbitration Review: Vietnam

 iii Vietnam's Arbitration Law

-In Vietnam, arbitrations are mainly governed by the Arbitration Law 2010, which came into force on 1 January 2011.14 The Arbitration Law 2010, which is based on the UNCITRAL Model Law and incorporates international arbitration norms, reflects Vietnam's intention of becoming a pro-arbitration jurisdiction.15
+In Vietnam, arbitrations are mainly governed by the Arbitration Law 2010, which came into force on 1 January 2011.15 The Arbitration Law 2010, which is based on the UNCITRAL Model Law and incorporates international arbitration norms, reflects Vietnam's intention of becoming a pro-arbitration jurisdiction.16

 Unlike arbitration laws in other jurisdictions, Vietnam's Arbitration Law 2010 does not recognise the concept of international arbitration (as opposed to domestic arbitration).
 Rather, the Arbitration Law 2010 distinguishes between foreign arbitration and non-foreign arbitration.
-Foreign arbitration is defined as 'arbitration established under the provisions of foreign arbitration law as agreed by the parties to resolve the disputes, whether inside or outside the territory of Vietnam'.16 Therefore, an arbitration seated inside Vietnam under the rules of a foreign arbitral institution (such as the ICC, SIAC, etc.) may still be considered as a foreign arbitration.
+Foreign arbitration is defined as 'arbitration established under the provisions of foreign arbitration law as agreed by the parties to resolve the disputes, whether inside or outside the territory of Vietnam'.17 Therefore, an arbitration seated inside Vietnam under the rules of a foreign arbitral institution (such as the International Chamber of Commerce, Singapore International Arbitration Centre, etc.) may still be considered as a foreign arbitration.
 On the other hand, an arbitration seated inside Vietnam established under the Arbitration Law 2010 is a non-foreign arbitration.
 As more fully discussed in the next section, the law regarding the recognition and enforcement of an award is different depending on whether the award is issued in a foreign or non-foreign arbitration.

-Another significant distinction is a dispute with a foreign element and a dispute without a foreign element.17 A dispute with a foreign element means that the dispute involves:
+Another significant distinction is a dispute with a foreign element and a dispute without a foreign element.18 A dispute with a foreign element means that the dispute involves:

 - at least one party that is a foreign individual or a foreign legal entity;